nbrockington/vnn/README.md

 -- Visualise low-res filters of units in neural network structure

-DONE-- Visualise final neural network structure and weights for 2D data training.
+DONE(220612)-- Visualise final neural network structure and weights for 2D data training.

-DONE-- Implement user choice of number of units in the hidden layer, with immediate visualistion of randomly initialised weights.
+DONE(220612)-- Implement user choice of number of units in the hidden layer, with immediate visualistion of randomly initialised weights.

 -- Add visualisation of cost function on Test Set data during training (to fmincgv.m)

 -- Make figure sizes relative to user screen size rather than fixed.

-DONE-- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)
+DONE(220612)-- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)

 -- Visualisation of neural network filters and structure for nD data, n >= 3.
 Possible 3D scatter plots?